 Dri-fit is a must.
 You want clothes that won’t stick to you when you are sweating, which you will.
 I bought a pair of Nike running capris last year and then bought a second pair because they were perfect.
 I must say nike really do know how to produce a large number of products that really make it the one stop shop for customers.
 It also helps that it feels Nike are really invested in helping you improve yourself through running and other sports as they offer a wide range of products that can help you improve your performances.
 This does show they really know how to create a customer centric experience to be proud of.
 I was comfortable in them (no way was I ready to wear shorts), they didn’t slide down or ride up, and they didn’t stick to me thanks to the dri-fit technology.
-I also purchased a Nike dri-fit shirt that got me through many races, unless I was wearing one of the many tech shirts I got for races.
+I also purchased a Nike dri-fit shirt that got me through many races, unless I was wearing one of the many tech shirts I got for races, or my personalized running jacket from somewhere like Imprint.
 Just a few months ago, after hitting the 20 pound mark in my weight loss journey, I decided it was time for shorts with this Florida heat.
 Since I am short and solid, the cute little running shorts that are everywhere just don’t work for me.
 I opted for a pair of long compression-style running shorts by New Balance.
 They are the perfect length and they don’t move at all when I’m running.
 I’m also in love with my New Balance top with built-in bra.
 I now prefer running in a tank top because I don’t want anything on my shoulders or sleeves.
 And it doesn’t hurt that it’s super cute….

 My go-to hair band is a BAMR Band.
 I won one in a contest and I wear it every single time I run.
 It fits perfectly, keeps my hair off my face, and doesn’t slide down like other headbands do.
 I have a black and white chevron one and I have my eye on the new fall styles that are out.